GitGuardian/ggtools/new-arch-migration/README.md

 ### Rollback procedure

-If you encounter any blocking issues after the migration, you can rollback to the legacy app.
+If you encounter any blocking issues after the migration, you can rollback to the legacy architecture.

 ⚠️ You need first to synchronize with the GitGuardian team before running the following steps in order to update your license information.